 Extract text or pattern

 key2column contains just the numeric data now.
 Rename this column to

 TestNumber.
-You can drop the
+You can delete the

 The dataset does not contain a primary key, which field containing a unique identifier for each row.
 The combination of last name, first name, and test number is a unique identifier for each row in the dataset: